nuncio-bitis/RPi_Environmental_Monitor_System/documents/README.md

-# Raspberry Pi Environental Monitoring System
+# RaspberryPi Environental Monitoring System (RPEMS)

 ## Overview
 Sample software system used to monitor data from various sensors attached to a Raspberry Pi.